 Team

-Arrenberg Lab, August 2019
+Arrenberg Lab, Oktober 2024

 If you’re interested in joining the group as a postdoc, or for a doctoral thesis or student project, please contact Aristides Arrenberg.

-Aristides Arrenberg
+Prof. Dr. Aristides Arrenberg

 Group Leader